top of page

 6. Interpret the cards

 Interpreting the cards can be the most challenging part of a Tarot practice, especially if you're just starting out.
-Remember that there are no "right" or "wrong" interpretations - the cards are a tool to help you tap into your own inner wisdom and guidance.
+Remember that there are no "right" or "wrong" interpretations as the cards are a tool to help you tap into your own inner wisdom and guidance.
+For example, if you pull The Tower, your first word might be “disruption.”
+Then you expand, “Something unexpected is shifting, but it may be clearing space for something more aligned.”

 As you interpret the cards, trust your intuition and let the messages come through.
 Don't be afraid to ask follow-up questions or pull additional cards to clarify the messages you're receiving.